shaftspanner/ha_stuff/docker_control.md

 - 2 sub buttons
     - start / shutdown
     - reboot
-- VM/LXC status displayed (e.g. Running / Not Running)
+- Container status displayed (e.g. Running / Not Running)
 - Visual feedback when the state is changing
     - Change of color / icon as appropriate
     - Spinning wait icons (because it's about time I figured out how to do this!)